siggisv/remotemo/README.md

 ## Quick start

-The easiest way to start using ReMoTeMo is to simply call `remotemo::Temo::create()`, check its return status and then you can start calling the text-input/output methods of the object created.
+The easiest way to start using remoTemo is to simply call `remotemo::create()`, check its return status and then you can start calling the text-input/output methods of the object created.

 ```C++